 Make time to stand up from your desk a few times during the day.
 It gets the blood and oxygen flowing, and help prevent spine damage that constant sitting can cause.
 Standing desks, that means no chair ladies, are a BIG TREND right now with major companies like Google, Twitter, Facebook and AOL offering it as part of their wellness programs.
 It turns out that standing is a healthy way to increase our posture and improve productivity!

 When we bring awareness into our bodies (and away from our PowerPoint presentations) it’s easy for us to notice we are clenching our jaws and shoulders and creating future knots.
 Release them by having a good shakedown.
 A quick up and down of your shoulders can also work wonders!

 We hunch at our desks, in our cars and you’re probably doing it right now as you’re reading this!
-A great way to reverse this forward lean is with a backwards prayer pose (which is exactly as it sounds!)
+A great way to reverse this forward lean is with a backward-prayer pose (which is exactly as it sounds!)
 1) Put your hands in prayer position the normal way 2) Now do it behind you back.
 Au Revoir Grandma hump!

 HIT THE APP STORE

-I struggle finding internal harmony at the best of times- let alone when I can hear my boss’s voice.
+I struggle to find internal harmony at the best of times- let alone when I can hear my boss’s voice.
 A great way I find peace in 2 minutes is by putting on my headphones and listening to one of my favourite meditation app Headspace—created by a former Buddhist monk, is all about accessible meditation!

 The hardest part of doing anything consistently is developing the habit.
 Habit is born from repetition so don’t just tell yourself you’ll take energising breaks.
 Set daily reminders on your calendar.
 Pick a duration and a time that you can stick to; 10 minutes, 2 minutes, or even just 30 seconds!
 Doing anything daily, even for the shortest time, will help it become a habit.